mjastad/calm_workshop/lab5/calm_workshop_lab5_api.rst

   $ git clone https://github.com/mjastad/automation.git

-You should find a subdirectory *automation/solution*
+If all was successfull you should find a subdirectory *automation/solution*

-Install Python + Packages
+**Install pip, and requests**

 We'll need to make sure the python 2.7 runtime has all the appropriate packages, sepcifically *pip* and *requests*.
 We'll provision a CentOS Server VM to insure participants are working fromm a common-base.